Generalized Foguel-Hankel Operators: Introduction

 Thus polynomial expressions in $\Gamma_f $ reduce to a block matrix containing multiplication operators by $p $ and its adjoint and another Hankel operator, which makes estimates particularly accessible.

 With respect to the spectral conditions discussed above, in \cite{Peller1982}, Peller showed that the operator $\Gamma_f $ is power bounded if and only if $f' $ is a Bloch function, that is

-In the papers \cite{Peller1983, Aleksandrov1996} the authors showed that $\Gamma_f $ is polynomially bounded if and only if $f'$ belongs to the space $ BMOA $ (see Section \ref{sec:preliminaries} for a precise definition of BMOA).
+We will denote by $\mathcal{B} $ the space of Bloch functions.
+In the papers \cite{Peller1983, Aleksandrov1996} the authors showed that $\Gamma_f $ is polynomially bounded if and only if $f'$ belongs to the space $ BMOA $.
 Consequently, there exists a Foguel-Hankel operator which is power bounded but not polynomially bounded.

 Regarding similarity to a contraction, it turns out (see \cite{Bourgain1986}) that for the Foguel-Hankel operators considered here, similarity to a contraction is equivalent to polynomial boundedness.
 An example of a polynomially bounded operator which is not similar to a contraction was constructed in a celebrated work by Pisier \cite{Pisier1996}.